MarekZhang/Leetcode-My-Solutions/24.Swap Nodes in Pairs/src/readme.md

  * }
  */
 class Solution {
-    //time complexity O(N) || space complexity O(N) -- stack space for recursion
     public ListNode swapPairs(ListNode head) {
         if(head == null || head.next == null)
             return head;

-        //reverse the order of current node and its next node, only if the next node is not null if(head.next!=null){
+        if(head.next!=null){
             ListNode tempt = head.next.next;
             ListNode nex = head.next;